 3 – Paste the link you copied to the Clipboard in step 1 into the tool’s Search box.

 4 – Click the Magnifying Glass icon at the right side of the Search box to initiate the scan.

 VirusTotal will now check the page the link is pointing to with dozens of the web’s most popular virus, malware and reputation checking tools and list the results.

 If the linked page contains malware or has been reported as a phishing venue VirusTotal will report that to you.

 In fact, there will probably be alerts from multiple scanners alerting you that danger is lurking on the target page.

 However, if all the scans come back with a “Clean” report you can feel fairly certain that the page is safe to visit (and you can safely click the link).

-That’s all there is to it.
+Well, that pretty much wraps it up.
 I hope this is a help to you.